snowdrop/secured-example/README.md

 If the pod of the Secured Spring Boot application is running like the Red Hat SSO Server, you can use one of the bash scripts proposed within the root of the project to access the service.

-Depending which tool you prefer to use (curl or httpie), use one of bash files available and pass as parameters the address of the Red Hat Secured SSO Server and the Secured Spring Boot application.
+Use the following script to perform a curl request and pass as parameters the address of the Red Hat Secured SSO Server and the Secured Spring Boot application.

 ```
-./scripts/httpie/token_req.sh https://secure-sso-sso.e8ca.engint.openshiftapps.com http://springboot-rest-sso.e8ca.engint.openshiftapps.com
-./scripts/curl/token_req.sh https://secure-sso-sso.e8ca.engint.openshiftapps.com http://springboot-rest-sso.e8ca.engint.openshiftapps.com
+./scripts/token_req.sh https://secure-sso-sso.e8ca.engint.openshiftapps.com http://springboot-rest-sso.e8ca.engint.openshiftapps.com
 ```

 The URLs of the Red Hat SSO and Spring Boot application are created according to this convention: